Skip to main content

 2. Click on the green + New allowance button in the top right corner:

-3. First, set a Name for the Allowance and link this to your Payroll & Accounting System.
+3. First, set a Name and optionally a Description for the Allowance and link this to your Payroll System/a Tanda Payroll Earnings Rate.

-4. Next, select what type of allowance it is - Manual or Automatic:
+4. Next, select what type of allowance it is - Manual, Automatic or All Purpose:

 Manual allowances require detail on who it will apply to and the rate to be paid.
-This will only apply when you add it to the timesheet.
-A common example is the travel allowance where the distance traveled (i.e. kilometers) is manually entered on the timesheet.
+This will only apply when you manually add it to the timesheet.
+A common example is the travel allowance, where the distance traveled (i.e., kilometers) is manually entered on the timesheet.

 Automatic allowances apply whenever the conditions specified on the form are met, including factors such as the day, time and type of shift.
 For example, an employee can receive a laundry allowance for every shift they work.

-6. Then, under ‘What rate is it paid at?’, select the either the ‘multiplier’ option or the ‘specific cost’ option.
+8. Then, under ‘What rate is it paid at?’, select either the ‘multiplier’ option or the ‘specific cost’ option.

-Both manual and automatic allowances require a rate to be specified, which can either be a specific cost (e.g. dollar amount) or multiplier (calculated with the employee's base hourly rate).
+Both manual and automatic allowances require a rate to be specified, which can be either a specific cost (e.g., a dollar amount) or a multiplier (calculated from the employee's base hourly rate).

-7. If the allowance was automatic, it should apply to the corresponding timesheet automatically should the required conditions be met.
+9. If the allowance was automatic, it should apply to the corresponding timesheet automatically, should the required conditions be met.
 If the allowance was manual, head to the necessary timesheet and select the allowance from the blue ‘+Add’ option next to ‘No Allowances Applying’.
-Then, select the allowance you’ve just created from the list, enter the required number of units and hit 'Save Allowances'.
+Then, select the allowance you’ve just created from the list, enter the required number of units, and click 'Save Allowances'.

 Minimum Engagement